Dryp-project/water-research/README.md

 _**Concluding RECOMMENDATIONs:**_

--To appreciate the context within which water issues must be approached.
+- To appreciate the context within which water issues must be approached.

 - To recognize that the various issues of water are interrelated - and with growing demand and, in general, decreasing supply, competition between uses and users is increasing, requiring greater wisdom in allocation of the resource.